Piecewise frequency model for searches for long-transient gravitational waves from young neutron stars: Performance

 In this section, we characterise the behaviour and performance of the piecewise model implementation [Sec.~\ref{Implementation}].
 We use the example of a follow-up search for gravitational waves from a post-merger remnant neutron star following GW170817.
 In~\ref{MetMismatchSection}, we investigate the template bank coverage of the parameter space, and identify regions excluded by the template covering.
 The computational cost of carrying out a search using the piecewise model is determined in~\ref{comp_cost} using two independent methods.
 The sensitivity of the method is estimated in~\ref{sensitivity} and compared to other searches.

 To characterise the implementation, we apply it to synthetic detector data injected with simulated signals.
 These signals follow the same piecewise model as the search template; in this way, the mismatch of a template to the signal can be calculated using Eq.~\eqref{MismatchEllipse}.
+The parameter space of the piecewise model has been constructed to allow for the value of the braking index and k value to change over time.
+As such the set of signals possible within this parameter space is broad in scope.
+This parameter space is expected to encompass other traditionally considered continuous wave signals.
+As such, we do not expect injecting signals which use the piecewise model into data to lead to significant improvements in sensitivity estimates or systematic errors.
+Although we do not expect any systematic errors, testing the sensitivity of this method using different injected signal models would be a worthwhile test for future work.

 To accurately simulate the decreasing amplitude of the signal expected from a young neutron star over short observations, the characteristic strain $h_0$ of the injected signals changes with time according to [cf. Eq.~\eqref{GWStrain}]

 where $h_{0}$ and $f_{0}$ are the initial characteristic strain and frequency of the signal, respectively, and $f(t)$ is the frequency of the signal at time $t$.